cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 - **[A Machine Learning approach for black-box optimization](Will be updated soon)**

    Pytorch implementation of an approach for black-box optimization-an alternative to Bayesian optimization.
-The method uses ideas from topological derivative approach (developed in my PhD) and statistical active learning.
+The method uses ideas from topological derivative approach (developed in my PhD) and statistical active learning framework.

 ## Interesting reads!